 University halls: 10 things you'll only learn after moving in

-Based on my time living in halls, here are 10 things you'll only truly understand once you (and your housemates) have moved in...
+Here are 10 things you'll only truly understand once you (and your housemates) have moved in.

 1. It will get noisyHalls are pretty compact, with lots of people coming and going.
 No matter how quiet you are, sound travels surprisingly well.

 It's probably not something you noticed on an open day either, when rooms were empty and the current inhabitants weren't running around.

 Whether you're on the phone, playing music or just shutting a heavy door, there's a chance someone else in your flat will hear you.
 So be mindful, especially at night and during exam season.